States L2 Landing Page Tabs

-Groundwater models are numerical representations of groundwater systems that help hydrologists understand groundwater systems, and provide tools for water managers.
-The Utah Water Science Center has groundwater models of many separate areas in Utah and two regional models that include the western part of the state. ...
+Groundwater is an important resource, but availability, quality, and sustainability during growth have become major concerns.
+Groundwater models are numerical representations that help hydrologists better understand groundwater systems.
+These models also provide tools for water managers.
+The Utah Water Science Center has groundwater models for many seperate areas in Utah as well as two...

 Information on the flow of rivers and streams is a vital national asset that safeguuards lives, protects property, and ensures adequate water supplies for the future.
 The USGS operates a network of more than 9,000 streamgages nationwide with more than 150 in Utah, but how does a streamgage work?
 Dee Lurry of the Texas Water Science Center answers that question.

 The Land Treatment ExplorationTool provides a practical resource for managers who are planning restoration and rehabilitation actions on public lands.
 The tool generates a variety of spatial products while being user friendly for all levels of GIS expertise, even to those with little or no experience.